 |

 The ForceField Subwoofers are unique in appearance and incomparable in its deep, rich bass ideal for music and movies.
-The ForceField 3 is extremely compact and affordable without compromising its ability to perform.
+The ForceField 4 is compact and drives a front-mounted high-power ultra-long-throw 10" sub-bass driver coupled to a downward-firing 11"x 13-7/8" quadratic planar infrasonic radiator.

 GoldenEar's engineering team set out to accomplish the best of both worlds with the new ForceField subwoofers: small size, yet with the smooth & wide response of a larger sub.
 There's no sleight of hand, just great engineering - all ForceField subwoofers share the same technologies, here is a list of their features.
 Read through these and then take a good demo disc into your GoldenEar dealer's sound room and listen for yourself.